* Did you realise what happens when you consume aspartame? Ordinary sugar is actually better for you, even if it does have a few more calories:

 LETTUCE and COTTAGE CHEESE (ideally full fat*!) on toast.

-Cut up some lettuce (you can use roughish outside leaves), sauté in half butter half olive oil.
-Add some tomatoes, maybe part of a tin.
+Cut up some lettuce (can be roughish outside leaves), sauté in half butter half olive oil.
+Add some tomatoes, can be part of a tin.
 Let cook for a few minutes.
 It’s important to season this well! lots of pepper and any spices/herbs you like.
 At the last moment add some cottage cheese, stir and heat everything together.
 In the meanwhile toast a slice of nice bread, put on top, no butter necessary.

 A very healthy, and pleasant little meal indeed.

 * The fat in here helps absorb the nutrients and is not fattening at all. (https://www.wellandgood.com/good-food/full-fat-dairy-good-for-you/slide/5/ and https://www.hsph.harvard.edu/news/hsph-in-the-news/full-fat-dairy-may-reduce-obesity-risk/)